Beefeater at the Tower of London

 The Crown Jewels at the Tower of London are a unique working collection of royal regalia and are still regularly used by The Queen in important national ceremonies, such as the State Opening of Parliament.

-Photos were not allowed but I was able to gather some via the internet.
+Photos are not allowed but I was able to gather some via the internet.
 Truly dazzling!

 The closest I came to a Royal Crown was in a gift shop that featured a wall camera.
 If I stood in just the right spot with my head in the right positions, I had a crown upon my head.